formly-js/angular-formly/README.md

 	$scope.formData = {};
 	$scope.formFields = [
 		{
-			//the key to be used in the result values {... "username": "johndoe" ... }
+			//the key to be used in the model values {... "username": "johndoe" ... }
 			key: 'username',

 			type: 'text',